proycon/analiticcl/README.md

 Instead of ``@`` you can use the prefix ``^`` to match anything *except* the words in the lexicon.
 Note that you'll still need to explicitly load the lexicons (or variants lists) using ``--lexicon``, ``--variants``, etc. A standalone ``^`` may also be used and matches only if there are *no* matches against *any* lexicon.

+The rules are applied in a greedy manner where longer rules are applied before shorter rules, words will only match with one rule, but multiple non-overlapping patterns may be found in the a text.

 ## Theoretical Background